joordy/datingapp-feature/README.md

 ### 3. Run!

-You can start the node-server now with the command:
+You can start the node-server when you have reached the correct destination with commands like 'cd folderName'.
+Now with the command:

-`npm run start`
+`node index.js`

 You can visit [localhost:4000](http://localhost:4000/) to view the application.

+### 4. Database connection

+If you can't connect with the database cause a MongoObjectError, take free to contact me to ask for the `DB_URL` to make a connection to the database.

 ## Database logic